mgcruz024/mean-variance/README.md

 ## Evaluation
 <img src="Screenshots/annualized_returns.png" width="400" height="200" />

 Annualized stats are used to compare the portfolio against the SP500TR index.
-In this example of Q1 2021, low annualized Sharpe ratios will reveal a volatile, non-diversified portfolio.
+In this example of Q1 2021 (above stocks), low annualized Sharpe ratios will reveal a volatile, non-diversified portfolio.
 Statistics within the range of the index provide a good measure for the highest possible returns with low-risk investments.